 “Don’t know nothin’ ‘bout that.
 Jist that he locked me outta his heart when y’all was in juvie.”

 “Ol’ Huck was my hero the second I met ‘im there.
 He beat up three bullies the first night.
 The next night he let another bully fuck him so my friend ‘scaped.
-Then he turned the tables and fucked the hell outta the bully ‘til he yelled ‘Uncle.’”
+Then he turned the tables and fucked the hell outta the bully ‘til he cried ‘Uncle.’”

 “Y’all liked that?”

 “I turned faggot then and there.
 I creamed my pants.
 I love him.
 He rescued me time and agin.
 Even beat down my older brother when he came to bust us in hospital.
-That’s how I ended up with my foster parents.”
+That’s how I ended up with foster parents.”

 “He beat up my older brother, too.
 That’s why I died.
 Jeff gots a gun and shot me.”